HP Voyager Programs

 3. Newton's Method for Functions of a Complex Variable

-Attempts to find a root of a function of a complex variable using Newtons method.
-Newton's method is iterative taking an initial guess, and generating successive guesses that, if we are fortunate, converge to a root.
-In what follows, the function is referred to as \(f(x)\) and the initial guess is referred to as \(x_0\).
-The final guess is referred to as \(x_1\).
+In what follows, the function we are solving is referred to as \(f(x)\) and the initial guess is referred to as \(x_0\).
+The final guess is referred to as \(x_n\).

 If the calculator is not already in complex mode, then it will be placed in complex mode by the program.